aleksibovellan/opnsense-suricata-nmaps/README.md

 ### UPDATED: VERSION 2.0 NOW DETECTS EVEN MORE NMAP SCAN TYPES: -sS, -sT, sA, -sX, -f and -sU
 #### (Latest update: May 9th 2024 by Aleksi Bovellan)

-Because there weren't many working detection alert rules against different types of NMAP port scans in OPNSense's Suricata IDS/IPS, or even in Suricata's ET Telemetry Pro ruleset, especially against slower NMAP scan speeds like T1-T3, I wrote a bundle of my own Suricata detection rules to detect and log as many as possible between scan speeds of T1-T5.
+Because there weren't many working detection alert rules against different types of NMAP port scans in OPNSense's Suricata IDS/IPS, or even in Suricata's ET Telemetry Pro ruleset (which can be activated for free at: https://shop.opnsense.com/product/etpro-telemetry/), especially against slower NMAP scan speeds like T1-T3, I wrote a bundle of my own Suricata detection rules to detect and log as many as possible between scan speeds of T1-T5.

 These rules have been tested in a SoHo / home environment without problems.
 Latest versions tested: OPNsense 24.1.6 and Suricata 7.0.4.